 The SNACK intern is responsible for helping to maintain Slifka’s common student spaces, including Sussman Hall, the Noah Wellness Center, and the student-use kitchen.
 This includes tidying these areas up at the end of each day, ensuring that there is no trash laying around and that items from the Noah Center are replaced and moveable charging stations are plugged in.
 They are also responsible for liaising with staff around ordering snacks and supplies for the kitchen, as well as maintaining the popcorn machine in the SFS Office.
 The SNACK Intern will gather student feedback and input on the Noah Wellness Center and the kitchen, and will communicate this information with the staff.
 The Intern will also support the planning, advertising, and implementation of at least one event of the Noah Center each semester.
 The SNACK Intern is expected to spend 5-10 hours per week on this role and will be compensated at $14.30/hr.

-JLF Intern – Managed by Rachel and Aviva
+JLF Intern – Managed by Rachel

 Reform Chavurah Intern – Managed by Rachel